Paul Horton: Matabeleland Tuskers (2010–11)

-In late 2010, Horton was signed by Zimbabwean side Matabeleland Tuskers.
+In late 2010, Horton was signed by Zimbabwean team Matabeleland Tuskers.
 He described his role in the squad as "... to get runs in all forms of the game and also bring an approach and a dedication to the game that rubs off on the rest of the squad.
 To have that added responsibility on my shoulders can only make me a better person and a better cricketer in the forthcoming season for Lancashire."
 In a match against the Mountaineers in November, Horton scored his first T20 half-century, beating his previous best of 44.
 He set another personal best two months later in a match against Southern Rocks; Horton scored his maiden first-class double-century.
 The innings of 209 beat his previous highest score of 173.

 Leicestershire

 In September 2015, it was announced that Horton had signed a three-year deal with Leicestershire.

 He retired from the game in October 2020.